imahdio/HTML-Essential-Training/07-More Ways to Identify Content/README.md

 >* lang="en-US" stands for U.S. English
 >* lang="en-GB" stands for British English
 >
->-the lang attribute is a universal attribute , meaning you can put it on any element.
+>-the lang attribute is a universal attribute, meaning you can put it on any element.
--if the majority of a page is written in Mexican Spanish (`lang="es-mx"`) , for instance, but there are several block quotes written in Nahuatl (`lang="nah"`) we could arrange it like this:
+-if the majority of a page is written in Mexican Spanish (`lang="es-mx"`), for instance, but there are several block quotes written in Nahuatl (`lang="nah"`) we could arrange it like this:
 ![image](https://user-images.githubusercontent.com/64577273/147047810-277c1616-e361-401a-ae2d-41a3dd308888.png)
 -Specify the direction our content flows with the `dir` attribute which is a universal attribute that can go on any element like the following examples:
 >```html